-UPDATE 2-Kansas City Southern profit soars 34 percent
+UPDATE 3-Kansas City Southern profit soars, trade worry eases; shares climb

 Net income available to shareholders rose to $173.5 million, or $1.70 per share, in the quarter ended Sept.
 30, from $129.2 million, or $1.23 per share, a year earlier.

-On an adjusted basis, the company earned $1.57 per share, in line with analysts’ estimate, according to I/B/E/S data from Refinitiv.
+On an adjusted basis, the company earned $1.57 per share, in line with analysts’ estimate, according to data from Refinitiv.

 Revenue rose 6.5 percent to $699 million.
 (Reporting by Rachit Vats in Bengaluru; Editing by Maju Samuel; Editing by David Gregorio)